Buffy the Vampire Slayer 1x08 Review: 01100110 01100001 01100011 01100101 01110000 01100001 01101100 01101101

 Dave tells Moloch2.0 that he’s not willing to kill for him.
 Moloch2.0 tries to convince him, but he refuses, so the computer starts typing up a suicide note for Dave.
 Fritz is lurking behind him.

 In the library, Giles shows Buffy and Xander the book that formerly held Moloch.
 He has figured out that Moloch is their culprit.
 Buffy is the one who realizes that the demon is in the internet, not in physical form.
 They try deleting the original file, but a pixelated Moloch face appears on the screen and yells at them.
 They discuss what could happen if they don’t stop Moloch (he'll end the world, basically).

 They all go looking for Willow.
 Buffy finds Dave’s body hanging in the computer lab, the "suicide" note pinned to his chest.
 Giles’s job is now to work with Jenny Calendar to get Moloch2.0 out of the internet while Buffy and Xander go to Willow’s house.

 Willow is just getting home, and “Malcolm” tries contacting her.
 She shuts off her computer, but it keeps turning back on.
+(To be precise, she neither logs out nor shuts down the computer, she just turns of the monitor, as she did in the computer lab a few scenes ago.
+Nice going, Miss Computer Hacker Genius.)
 Willow is officially no longer interested in her online admirer, but Fritz rings the doorbell and chloroforms her.